alnoki/AAAAAA/doc/dev-guide/procedures/conda.rst

       conda create -n a6 python conda pep8 sphinx sphinx_rtd_theme jupyter numpy matplotlib pandas pip pytest

    .. note::

       Be sure to copy and paste the whole box!
-It may scroll to the right on your screen
+It may scroll to the right

 #. :ref:`Activate <conda:activate-env>` the :term:`a6 environment <a6>`
 #. :doc:`Install <conda:commands/install>` the remaining